 Pulmonary hypoplasia is typically a clinical diagnosis based on vital signs and physical examination, usually showing respiratory distress at birth.

-Chest X-rays can be used to determine to demonstrate small, poorly expanded lungs, as shown in Figure 4, an infant with pulmonary hypoplasia due to congenital diaphragmatic hernia (note the bowel filling the right thorax, and secondarily inhibiting development of both lungs).
+Chest X-rays can be used to determine to demonstrate small, poorly expanded lungs, as shown in Figure 4, an infant with bilateral pulmonary hypoplasia due to congenital diaphragmatic hernia (note the small right lung).
+Also note the bowel filling the left thorax, and secondarily inhibiting development of both lungs.